 We get caught up creating and making things, listening to music and chatting – my dog Socks is always close and shares our evenings with us.

 Are there any interior design ‘rules’ you stick to when choosing things for your home?

 Not so much rules but preferences.
 A must-have is fresh flowers in practically every room, I grow flowers in my garden for this purpose and pick wild flowers.
 Preferred elements in my home design are pieces that have a history and a life story, even worn, broken or discarded, when they find their way to me I enjoy them becoming a part of my story.

 What interior décor is a big turn-off for you?

-What makes living in Lewes special for you?
+What makes living in this area of Sussex special for you?

 Being raised in the country in Jamaica I love all things countryside, the animals, the farms, and thus gravitated to that here in England.
 I love East Sussex and the South Downs and particularly love the artistic community in Lewes, Brighton and all the lovely country villages and churches.

 Apart from your own home, can you tell me about another Lewes house that always catches your eye – what do you love about it?